awsdocs/amazon-transcribe-developer-guide/doc_source/example_transcribe_Scenario_CustomVocabulary_section.md

 # Create and refine an Amazon Transcribe custom vocabulary using an AWS SDK<a name="example_transcribe_Scenario_CustomVocabulary_section"></a>

+The following code example shows how to:
++ Upload an audio file to Amazon S3\.
++ Run an Amazon Transcribe job to transcribe the file and get the results\.
-The following code example shows how to create and refine an Amazon Transcribe custom vocabulary to improve transcription accuracy\.
++ Create and refine a custom vocabulary to improve transcription accuracy\.
++ Run jobs with custom vocabularies and get the results\.

 **Note**
 The source code for these examples is in the [AWS Code Examples GitHub repository](https://github.com/awsdocs/aws-doc-sdk-examples)\.
 Have feedback on a code example?
 [Create an Issue](https://github.com/awsdocs/aws-doc-sdk-examples/issues/new/choose) in the code examples repo\.